clue/reactphp-buzz/README.md

 #### withBase()

-The `withBase(string|UriInterface $baseUri): Browser` method can be used to change the base URI used to resolve relative URIs to.
+The `withBase(string|UriInterface $baseUri): Browser` method can be used to change the base URL used to resolve relative URLs to.

 ```php
 $newBrowser = $browser->withBase('http://api.example.com/v3');
 ```

-Notice that the [`Browser`](#browser) is an immutable object, i.e. the `withBase()` method actually returns a *new* [`Browser`](#browser) instance with the given base URI applied.
+Notice that the [`Browser`](#browser) is an immutable object, i.e. the `withBase()` method actually returns a *new* [`Browser`](#browser) instance with the given base URL applied.

-Any requests to relative URIs will then be processed by first prepending the (absolute) base URI.
+Any requests to relative URLs will then be processed by first prepending the (absolute) base URL.
-Please note that this merely prepends the base URI and does *not* resolve any relative path references (like `../` etc.).
+Please note that this merely prepends the base URL and does *not* resolve any relative path references (like `../` etc.).
-This is mostly useful for (RESTful) API calls where all endpoints (URIs) are located under a common base URI scheme.
+This is mostly useful for (RESTful) API calls where all endpoints (URLs) are located under a common base URL scheme.

 ```php
 // will request http://api.example.com/v3/example